-It's spring and as a business owner, you may be thinking about buying a boat for getting out on the river, lake, or stream.
+Have you ever thought about buying a boat for getting out on the river, lake, or stream as a getaway from the stress of business?
 Or maybe you are thinking of buying an airplane and renting it out through a general aviation facility.
-And, hey, maybe we can use the boat or airplane or business purposes and write it off.
+And, hey, perhaps we can use the boat or airplane for business purposes and write it off.

 Boats and Airplanes as Businesses

 If the boat or airplane is used as a business (for hire, for example), you can get some tax benefits from this business.

 Depreciation: You can depreciate the boat or airplane as a business asset if it qualifies as a business asset (see below).

 Expenses: You can deduct expenses for operating the boat or airplane for business purposes.
 Gasoline, maintenance, mooring fees, insurance, and repairs can be included in the deductible expenses.

 You must be able to provide documentation about the use of the boat for business purposes.
 The documents must (1) be created at the time of the event, and (2) include specifics: When was it used?
 Who was it used for (include names and titles)?
 What was the specific business purpose?

 The IRS has designated a particular category of business assets called listed property, which includes computers, autos, boats, airplanes, and other assets that can have both business and personal uses.

 To deduct any costs associated with listed property, you must use it more than 50% of the time for business.
 For example, if you use your boat or airplane for charter business purposes, and you also take it out for personal reasons, you must document what percentage of the time you use it for business.

 Personal use becomes income: Once you have established the boat or airplane as a business asset by showing that it's being used more than 50% of the time for business, any personal use becomes a benefit to you personally, and you must pay taxes on this personal use.